statgen/pheweb/README.md

 2. If something breaks, read the error message.

    - If you can understand the error message, modify your association or config files to avoid it, or drop the problematic phenotypes from `pheno-list.json`.
 Then re-run `pheweb process`.
-   - If the problem is something that PheWeb should support by default, feel free to email it to me at <pjvh@umich.edu>.
+   - If the problem is something that PheWeb should support by default, [open an issue on github](https://github.com/statgen/pheweb/issues/new) or email me.
-   - If you can't understand the error message, please email your error message to <pjvh@umich.edu> and hopefully I can get back to you quickly.
+   - If you can't understand the error message, [open an issue on github](https://github.com/statgen/pheweb/issues/new) or email me.

 ### 6. Serve the website